 Do not keep your head buried in the sand.
-This situation is not going away.
-The longer you wait to speak with an attorney, the less options you will have.
+This situation is not going away!
+The longer you wait to speak with an attorney, the fewer options you will have.

 The divorce process takes time, and you have rights.
-Your husband may threaten to make things worse if you don’t accept his offer.
-Don’t let him bully you.
-Let him know you hear what he is saying and you will get back to him.
-Then talk to an attorney right away.
+Your husband may threaten to make things worse if you don’t accept his offer — don’t let him bully you.
+Let him know that you hear what he is saying and you will get back to him, then talk to an attorney right away.
 Do not rush to an agreement without knowing all of your options.

-Consider opening a new bank account and credit card, changing the beneficiaries on life insurance and retirement accounts, and getting a P.O. box.
-But consult with an attorney before you do, to make sure you aren’t violating any rules by doing so and to understand what amounts to set aside are appropriate.
+You should consider opening a new bank account and credit card, changing the beneficiaries on life insurance and retirement accounts, and getting a P.O. box.
+However, consult with an attorney before you do to make sure you aren’t violating any rules by doing so and to understand what are appropriate amounts of money to set aside.

 Your husband may give you a Waiver of Citation or try to have you sign a binding settlement agreement or court order.
-Do not sign it without an attorney discussing it with you.
-You may think you are making things easier by being agreeable, but you could really be giving up valuable rights and making things more complex and expensive.
+Do not sign it without discussing it with an attorney.
+You may think you are making things easier by being agreeable, but in reality, you could be giving up valuable rights and making things more complex and expensive.

-Our divorce team has some of the best divorce lawyers in Dallas.
-We have experience helping women plan and prepare for divorce.
-If you’d like to set up a consultation to discuss your options, click here.
+Alexandra Geczi, PLLC has some of the best divorce lawyers in Dallas, and we have years of experience helping women plan and prepare for divorce.
+Contact a member of our team to set up a consultation and discuss your options today.
+We’re here for you!